NXT TV preview: Two title matches set for Tuesday's show - Pro Wrestling Dot Net

 -Josh Briggs vs. Brooks Jensen

-Powell’s POV: This episode was taped on Tuesday.
-Join John Moore for his live reviews of NXT on Tuesdays at 7CT/8ET.
+Powell’s POV: Join John Moore for his live reviews of NXT on Tuesdays at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment